 Life Safety Inspection Checklist

-A life safety inspection checklist is a comprehensive list of items that need to be regularly inspected and maintained to ensure that a building is safe for its occupants.
+A life safety inspection checklist is a comprehensive inventory of assets requiring consistent maintenance to ensure a building remains safe for occupants.

 Fire Alarms